frenata/randovisual/README.md

  - [x] colorize routes based on rides done *in that year*
  - [ ] move FE assets to a CDN
  - [ ] build a new BE extractor to grab ride by *year* or *month* rather than by rider
- - [ ] bug: non-visible routes can prevent selecting visible routes
+ - [x] bug: non-visible routes can prevent selecting visible routes
-   * find out if DeckGL (can?) give back a list of pickables?
  - [x] highlight and show route info on hover